Community Triggers and Anti-Social Behaviour?

 What is the Community Trigger Process?

-- Complete the online form outlining the incidents which have occurred and which you believe meet the Community Trigger definition.
+- Download and complete the referral form , outlining the incidents which have occurred and which you believe meet the Community Trigger definition.
+You can also contact us by phone or use our online general enquiries form.

 - You will receive an acknowledgment within two working days.